Roy Kitchin: Open Air Museum of Steel Sculpture

+Kitchin co-founded the Open Air Museum of Steel Sculpture in Shropshire, England.

 For three years prior to this dramatic change Kitchin and Brown had invested considerable time in writing to organisations known to hold stocks of underused land.
 The letter proposed a simple exchange: use of the land in return for its upgrading and future maintenance.
-Encouraged by the positive responses received they decided to narrow the search to concentrate on the area of Shropshire known as the birthplace of the industrial revolution – Ironbridge.
+Encouraged by the positive responses received they decided to narrow the search to concentrate on the area of Shropshire known as the birthplace of the Industrial Revolution – Ironbridge.
 In 1986 Ironbridge Gorge was recognised by UNESCO for its ‘outstanding universal value’ and became a ‘World Heritage Site’.

 This decision to concentrate on the Ironbridge area brought the couple into negotiation with Telford Development Corporation, a government body established to build the new town of Telford, who were then the biggest landowners in the district.
 Following four years of visiting sites to no avail, the perfect location was found in 1984.
 It was the right size parcel of land with suitable topographical features and a clearly defined boundary.
 Formerly, the site had been home to the Cherry Tree Hill Brick and Tile works, owned by Abraham Darby I’s Coalbrookdale Company until it folded in 1905.

 Development of the site was delayed somewhat by construction of the Ironbridge Bypass on its north side.
 In the intervening period, however, the requisite planning approvals were obtained from the Department of the Environment, several old on-site mine shafts were capped and the museum was registered as a charitable trust.
 The necessary legal contracts between Telford Development Corporation and the Museum Trust were drawn and finally signed on 8 May 1989.
 Planning permissions were also granted to build a new house/studio, designed by Brown, on site.

 The couple's view was that before any sculpture be installed it was necessary to see the site throughout the seasons in order to understand where best to locate works.
 In June 1991 the Ironbridge Open Air Museum of Steel Sculpture opened to the public, displaying 43 sculptures throughout its 10-acre setting, including work by Pam Brown, Rob Ward, Sarah Neville, Michael Lyons, Charles Hewlings, Harry Seager, Brian Thompson, Owen Cunningham and Brian Fell.

 The collection continued to grow and the Museum housed over eighty sculptures by over thirty artists.